Home

 What is Forest Therapy?

-Participants are invited to awaken their senses, slow down, and quiet their mind.
-The practice of “Forest Bathing” or Shinrin Yoku originated in Japan in the 1980s to combat health related issues.
-In 2012, this practice was brought to the United States with the founding of the Association of Nature and Forest Therapy (ANFT).
+Participants are invited to slow down, awaken their senses, and activate their imaginations.
+A Forest Bathing adventure will include opportunities for silence, observation, listening, and optional sharing.
+The group walks conclude with a ceremonial tea celebration.
+This practice was brought to the United States in 2012 with the founding of the Association of Nature and Forest Therapy (ANFT).